 With the opening of the Chanada Mission in 1962, there was a new spirit in the Syro-Malabar Church.
 Second Vatican Council enabled the bishops, priests and people to have a better understanding of ecclesiology and missiology.
 The role of Eastern Churches in Catholic Communion was better illustrated.
 New dioceses were formed in the proper territory and mission dioceses were given to the Syro-Malabar Church in North India.
 Vocations to priesthood and religious life abounded.
 In 1993, the Syro-Malabar Church was elevated as a “Sui Juris” Major Archiepiscopal Church.
 It is named: Syro-Malabar Major Archiepiscopal Church of Ernakulam – Angamaly.
 The title of the head of the Church is Major Archbishop.

 Another major event, in the history of Syro-Malabar Church, was the establishment of St. Thomas Syro-Malabar Catholic Diocese of Chicago, in USA, in 2001.
 Its bishop is also permanent Apostolic Visitator to Canada.
 The Syro-Malabar Church, which was limited between Bharatapuzha and Pampanadi, was extended to the north of India and now it is extended to the western world, and thus the Syro-Malabar Church is now universal in full sense.
 Now what we are waiting for is the elevation of this Church to a Patriarchal Church.

-Five members of our Church are already among the Beatitude.
+Members of our Church are already among the Beatitude.
 Let us pray for their canonization and to have more of our faithful among the saints:

 Saint Alphonsa – Eparchy of Palai – canonized on 12 October 2008 by Pope Benedict XVI.
+Feast on July 28th.